 10. What kinds of conditions make the vaccine risky to get?

 This information is expected to change, so you should talk to your doctor to determine the risks of getting the vaccine.

 People with weakened immune systems or autoimmune conditions can get the vaccine, but there is limited data, if any, currently available regarding the safety of the vaccine for these groups.
 People who have had Guillain-Barre syndrome or Bell’s palsy can get the vaccine.
-For more information, review the CDC’s Vaccine Considerations for People with Underlying Medical Conditions.
+For more information, review the CDC’s COVID-19 Vaccines for People with Underlying Medical Conditions.

 11. My doctor says that my disability makes it risky to get the vaccine, but my employer does not agree.
 Can they ignore my doctor?

 It depends.
 Your doctor’s input is important, and she or he may have more recent or more specific information than is on the CDC website.
 But in the end, it will come down to whether your doctor’s advice is supported by medical science.